primatejs/primate/docs/modules/eta.md

 ## Use

-Create a Eta component in `components`.
+Create an Eta component in `components`.

 ```html caption=components/post-index.eta
 <h1>All posts</h1>